Skip To Content

 Non-Wetting

 Since Teflon™ surfaces are both oleophobic and hydrophobic, they are not readily wet.
-Clean-up is easier, more thorough and in many cases self-cleaning.
-Because it is non-wetting, laboratory glass ware such as beakers, test tubes, stirrers, etc., are frequently coated with Teflon™ to prevent cross-contamination.
+Clean-up is easier, more thorough, and in many cases self-cleaning.
+Because it is non-wetting, laboratory glassware such as beakers, test tubes, stirrers, etc., is frequently coated with Teflon™ to prevent cross-contamination.

 Temperature Stability